 The Special Use Permit ("SUP") modification and Design Standards are intended to accommodate the evolution of a traditional enclosed mall into a vibrant mixed use community.
 The owner intends to preserve existing buildings and infrastructure where possible while maintaining enough flexibility to develop new improvements in a manner and at a time that is responsive to market demand.
 The owner seeks to create a public realm with the pedestrian experience in mind.
-The owner proposes to modify and create an internal street network through the site to create a more complete street network that will allow pedestrian, bicycle and automobile traffic to travel through the site.
-The overall development plan is intended to allow the site to evolve with the surrounding area, resulting in a well-designed, quality experience for the visitors, employees and residents, as well as the larger community.
-These Design Standards provide the basic framework for the development plan, addressing allowable uses, street frontages, building massing, building locations, entry locations and glazing/ transparency of each building.
+The owner proposes to modify and create an internal street network through the site to create a more complete street network that will allow pedestrian, bicycle and automobile traffic to travel around and through the site.
+The overall development plan is intended to allow the site to evolve with the surrounding area, resulting in a welldesigned, guality experience for the visitors, employees and residents, as well as the larger community.
+These Design Standards provide the basic framework for the site plan, addressing overall design goals, allowable uses, street frontages, building massing, building form, parking standards, drive-thru standards, outdoor amenity space and defined development options.